 The risks are greater for young people.
 Evidence shows:

 - people who are frequently exposed to UV rays before the age of 25 are at greater risk of developing skin cancer later in life

 - sunburn in childhood can greatly increase the risk of developing skin cancer later in life

 It's illegal for people under the age of 18 to use sunbeds.
 The Sunbeds (Regulation) Act 2010 makes it an offence for someone operating a sunbed business to permit under-18s to:

 - use a sunbed at the business premises, including beauty salons, leisure centres, gyms and hotels

 - be offered the use of a sunbed at the business premises

 - be allowed in an area reserved for sunbed users (unless they're working as an employee of the business)

-The GOV.UK website has further details about the Sunbeds (Regulation) Act 2010.
+Find more details about the Sunbeds (Regulation) Act 2010, on GOV.UK.